 The church has a classical Roman architectural style that blend perfectly with Gothic and Baroque architectures in Europe.
 That special architecture style and the pink coat in Saigon sunshine make a splendid beauty.

 Tan Dinh Church is made of Italian marble.
 Standing from the outside side to look at the church, tourists will see 1 bell tower and 2 extra towers.
 The bell tower has 4 floors.
-On the second floor, there is a very white big round clock with pink border and golden Roman numbers.
+On the second floor, there is a very white big round clock with a pink border and golden Roman numbers.
 The bronze cross with the height of 3m on the top of the bell tower is a highlight of the church.
 On top of the towers are nice steeples and spires in pink and white colors.

 Two sides of 2 extra towers are corridors having fish-scale tiled roofs.
 The white arched entrances and windows with nice patterns, onion dome tower with steeples in which there are angel statues.